Skip to Content

 You might not have noticed the changes all at once, and the pandemic came along to muck up supply chains and drive prices even higher.
 But several studies conclude that the cost of those tariffs were borne almost entirely by American consumers and businesses.
 By the end of 2019, the average US household paid nearly $500 more on average in a year, according to one analysis.

-This time around, if he’s reelected, Trump has proposed a 20% tariff across the board on all US imports — something we’ve never seen before — and even steeper duties of 60% against China and other major trading partners.
+This time around, Trump has proposed a 20% tariff across the board on all US imports — something we’ve never seen before — and even steeper duties of 60% against China and other major trading partners.
 That radical policy could cost the typical middle-income US household more than $2,600 per year, according to research from Peterson Institute for International Economics.

 Trump has repeatedly lied about this fact, claiming foreign entities would pay for the added costs.
 The most generous interpretation of Trump’s tariff plan would be that he’s trying to force US businesses to move their overseas operations back on US soil, creating jobs.
 But you don’t need an MBA or an econ degree to know that US labor is expensive, and that could drive prices higher.